 BATON ROUGE, La.
-(WAFB) - Southern University’s grievance committee broke Louisiana’s open meetings law, District Judge Richard “Chip” Moore ruled Monday, May 13.
+(WAFB) - An appellate court affirmed a lower court decision that Southern University’s grievance committee broke Louisiana’s open meetings law.

 The ruling means any evidence collected by the committee in March during an employee complaint hearing about grade fraud allegations was illegally obtained and cannot be used in any decisions going forward.
 It also means future meetings about employee complaints that the school has must be open to the public.